jokade/scalajs-angulate/README.md

 **scalajs-angulate** is a small library to simplify the development of [AngularJS](http://angularjs.org/) applications in [Scala](http://www.scala-lang.org) (via [Scala.js](http://www.scala-js.org)).
 To this end it provides:

 *  [façade traits](http://www.scala-js.org/doc/calling-javascript.html) for the Angular core API
-*  macros to allow defining controllers (and directives) in a more natural style compared to direct use of the API
+*  macros to allow defining controllers, service and directives) in a more natural style compared to direct use of the API

-There is currently no enhanced support for defining Angular services, since Scala singleton objects are a straightforward replacement for these in most instances.

 This project is at the very early stage of development (no release yet), and especially the semantics of the macro-based enhancements are subject to frequent changes.